Chapter 6 : A Sickening Discovery

 “I have to go see what’s keeping Ron…I’ll be back soon, all right?”

 Hermione nodded.
-A few moments passed in silence, Hermione wondering how many other people would see this spectacle if they emerged from the Great Hall before the Headmistress arrived...but she had no reason to worry.
-Professor McGonagall was hurrying down the stairs, her bottle green robes billowing around her as her eyes flashed around the Entrance Hall, Harry and Ron trailing behind her.
+A few minutes passed in silence, Hermione wondering how many other people would see this spectacle if they emerged from the Great Hall before the Headmistress arrived...but she had no reason to worry.
+Professor McGonagall was hurrying down the stairs, her bottle-green robes billowing around her as her eyes flashed around the entrance hall, Harry and Ron trailing behind her.

-“Human blood, Professor?” she asked quietly.
+Hermione blinked.
+“Human blood, Professor?” she asked.
 She hadn’t even considered that it might not be from a person.

 “Yes, Miss Granger,” Professor McGonagall replied calmly.
 “I understand your concern though, and I’m glad you thought to contact me.
 Even if this is a ridiculous, elaborate prank…I need to know about these things.”